wonderstone843/journey-to-red-team/Red_Team_Philosophy_Joshua_Penn.md

 - “That behavior is unlikely.”
 - “That’s out of scope.”

-These phrases have no place in red team thinking.
+These phrases really place in red team thinking in my eyes.
 We simulate the edge case, the unethical actor, the absurd prompt — because **attackers already do.**

 ---